 A common mistake made by the aspirants is to not read the question properly and end up answering unnecessary things and ignoring what is really asked.
 Consider the question:

-“Why have the resource rich African and South Asian countries remained poor for decades?
+“Why have the resource-rich African and South Asian countries not developed despite decades of independence?
 Explain.”

 Some candidates fail because they don’t practice answering question papers.
 This is a fatal mistake as you will never learn to time your answers and also not know the pattern of the question papers.